tdworowy/kindle_highlights/md/The_Gateless_Gate_The_Classic_Book_of_Zen_Koans_(Yamada_Kōun).md

       There was an old Zen master who said that even the word Buddha is a stain on the clean ground of mind.

+      “The Way does not belong to knowing or not-knowing.
+Knowing is delusion; not-knowing is a blank consciousness.
+When you have really reached the true Way beyond all doubt, you will find it as vast and boundless as the great empty firmament.
+How can it be talked about on a level of right and wrong?”